surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 │   ├── sql/                          <- SQL source code
 │   ├── create_dataset.py             <- Script for creating a (temporary) MySQL database
 │   ├── acquire_data.py               <- Script for ingesting data from different sources
-│   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
+│   ├── load_data.py                  <- Script for fetching different data objects required at various points in the workflow.
 │   ├── train_model.py                <- Script for training machine learning model(s)
 │   ├── score_model.py                <- Script for scoring new predictions using a trained model.
-│   ├── postprocess.py                <- Script for postprocessing predictions and model results
 │   ├── evaluate_model.py             <- Script for evaluating model performance
 │
 ├── test                              <- Files necessary for running model tests (see documentation below)